 Eat, Sleep, Learn, Play! is our UK programme which supports children living in the most severe poverty.
 We provide crisis grants to provide household essentials, like a child's bed or a cooker, to low-income families without the money to buy these items themselves.
-We've reached more than 8,000 children so far.
+We've reached more than 30,000 children so far.
 With your support, we plan to help many more.

 We are determined to do something to help these families and their children.

 How does Eat, Sleep, Learn, Play! work?

-- We directly support families living in severe poverty by providing them with essential items such as a child’s bed, a cooker or educational books and toys.
+We directly support families living in poverty by providing them with essential items, such as a cot bed, a cooker or educational books and toys, and in doing so:

-- We have ambitious plans to grow Eat, Sleep, Learn, Play! over the next five years to reach thousands of vulnerable children every year.
+We have ambitious plans to grow Eat, Sleep, Learn, Play! over the next few years to reach thousands more vulnerable children every year.